 Some things I learned about this issue is that the brain of and ADHD subject is extremely different from the normal brain.
 I learned that Certain parts of the brain can be less active or smaller in children with ADHD than those without the disorder.
 Also, kids with ADHD act without thinking, they are hyperactive, and have trouble focusing on work.
 They can still understand what’s expected of them but have trouble following through because they can’t sit still, pay attention, or focus on details.
 Of course, all kids (especially younger ones) act this way at times, especially when they’re anxious or excited.
 But the difference with ADHD is that symptoms are present over a longer period of time and happen in different settings.
 They hurt a child’s ability to function socially, academically, and at home.
 My thinking about this topic is that just because you have ADHD or other disabilities it doesn’t mean that you have to be treated any differently, if you didn’t know what ADHD was then you would probably no even notice that the person had ADHD.
 I feel that some people treat ADHD subjects differently just because they know that they have ADHD.

-We will be taking our end of the Unit Assessment next week.
-I’ve placed some guide questions below to help you review before Wednesday.
-Think back on all of our class discussions and activities about Respect, Social Thinking, Bullying, Conflict, and Conflict Management and use the worksheet on Unit Keywords to help you review too!
+We will be taking our end of the Unit Assessment this Friday.
+I’ve placed some guide questions below to help you review.
+Think back on all of our class discussions and activities about Respect, Social Thinking, Bullying, Conflict, and Conflict Management.
+Use your note taking sheets the worksheet on Unit Keywords below to help you review too!
+Good Luck!

 Questions for Review:

 1. What does respect mean to me?
 How does it relate to our ISM core value of integrity?

 2. What are different ways to show respect?
 How does body language play a role?